Oulu-IMEDS/KNEEL/README.md

 Set up the necessary environment variables in the file `run_experiments.sh` and then run this script.
 The code is written to leverage all the available GPU resources running 1 experiment per card.

+In order to facilitate reproducibility, conda env file is provided besides the inference Docker files (see below).

 ## Inference on your data

 1. Build the docker image `docker build -t kneel_inference -f Dockerfile.xxx .`, where `xxx` is either `cpu` or `gpu`.